← The AccountMade blog

 This matters because trust centers can deflect standard questions, but they do not automatically govern the words a seller puts in a deck or proposal.
 A buyer may read a trust page, then compare it to sales language, then ask for proof in a questionnaire.
 If each artifact was written from a different source, the review slows down.

 AccountMade is not a trust center replacement.
 It does not claim to host a mature trust portal, run a compliance program, or manage all GRC evidence.
-It is a claim-governance workspace for the buyer-facing language that leaves the company.
+It is an assurance layer for the buyer-facing answers that leave the company and may need correction later.

 Choose AccountMade if the question is: "Can we make sure the promise in the deck and the proof in the security answer are the same defensible claim?"